Simple interest is easy to calculate: your interest is the principal multiplied by the interest rate multiplied by the number of time intervals.

 Common uses for savings accounts include:

-- An emergency fund — Experts recommend 3-6 months of savings in case of emergencies.
+- An emergency fund — Many experts recommend 3-6 months of savings in case of emergencies.

 - A vacation — Saving for an upcoming vacation can prevent credit card debt after the fact.